Nikon D70 vs D80

 |2.||Nikon D80||Y||- / -||-||-||-||2.0||-||-||-|

-Both the D70 and the D80 have been discontinued, but can regularly be found used on eBay.
+Both the D70 and the D80 have been discontinued, but can regularly be found used on ebay.
 The D70 was replaced by the Nikon D70s, while the D80 was followed by the Nikon D90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D70 and D80 can be found, respectively, in the Nikon D70 Manual (free pdf) or the online Nikon D80 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D70 and the Nikon D80?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.